eliel-monfort/DBProject_328269121_329114573/README.md

 ### 4. Houses Vehicle
 - **Linked Entities:** Armored Vehicle ⟷ Warehouse
 - **Type:** Many-to-One
-- **Attributes:**
-  - `arrival date` : The date the vehicle was brought into the warehouse.
-  - `departure date` : The date the vehicle left the warehouse.
 - **Explanation:** Each vehicle is stored in one warehouse, and a warehouse can store many vehicles.

 ### 5. Undergoes